onthebusiness/harelang.org/content/distributions.md

 ## Customizing Hare builds

-The build driver chooses its linker and such via the LD, AS, and similar environment variables, and also supports setting flags for each via LDFLAGS et al.
+The build driver chooses its linker and such via the LD, AS, and similar environment variables, and also supports setting flags for each via LDLINKFLAGS et al.

 Hare programs are statically linked.
 We know you're not a fan of this.
 We're